Smyth Report

-The Smyth Report (officially Atomic Energy for Military Purposes) is the common name of an administrative history written by American physicist Henry DeWolf Smyth about the Manhattan Project, the Allied effort to develop atomic bombs during World War II.
+The Smyth Report (officially Atomic Energy for Military Purposes) is the common name of an administrative history written by the American physicist Henry DeWolf Smyth about the Manhattan Project, the Allied effort to develop atomic bombs during World War II.
 The subtitle of the report is A General Account of the Development of Methods of Using Atomic Energy for Military Purposes.
 It was released to the media on August 11, 1945, and the public on August 12, 1945, just days after the atomic bombings of Hiroshima and Nagasaki on August 6 and 9.

 Smyth was commissioned to write the report by Major General Leslie R. Groves, Jr., the director of the Manhattan Project.
 The Smyth Report was the first official account of the development of the atomic bombs and the basic physical processes behind them.
 It also served as an indication as to what information was declassified; anything in the Smyth Report could be discussed openly.
 For this reason, the Smyth Report focused heavily on information, such as basic nuclear physics, which was either already widely known in the scientific community or easily deducible by a competent scientist, and omitted details about chemistry, metallurgy, and ordnance.
 According to historian Rebecca Press Schwartz, this would ultimately give a false impression that the Manhattan Project was all about physics.

 The Smyth Report sold almost 127,000 copies in its first eight printings, and was on The New York Times best-seller list from mid-October 1945 until late January 1946.
 It has been translated into over 40 languages.